 - Defendable Space A buffer or Asset Protection Zone (APZ) is provided between areas of vegetation and the main offices, workshops and infrastructure at the pit top and, currently, in areas around the perimeter of ventilation facility.
 Within the pit top, the APZ is landscaped to minimise fuel loads and reduce potential radiant heat levels, flame, ember and smoke attack to the buildings.
 The size of the protection zones will take into consideration matters such as the type of vegetation, slope of the land, fuel load source and criticality of the asset to the operation.
-The APZ areas will be maintained and inspected prior to the start of the fire season (1st October to 31st March).
-In the event additional bush fire hazard reductions works are proposed, they will be undertaken only after obtaining the requisite Bushfire Hazard Reduction Certificate from the NSW Rural Fire Service.
+The APZ areas will be maintained and inspected prior to the start of the fire season.
+In the event additional bush fire hazard reductions works are proposed, they will be undertaken only after obtaining the requisite Bushfire Hazard Reduction Certificate from the NSW RFS.
 Regular training of mine firefighting crews is also undertaken. - Access Fire trails and access roads provide an important line of defence for fighting bushfires.
 An extensive array of fire trails and tracks are located around the pit top area to provide access for emergency services in case of a bush fire.
 These also provide access to easements throughout the area which are maintained by TransGrid to provide vertical clearance and buffers for high-voltage transmission lines.
 Though there is an existing road access to the ventilation facility and some fire trails, the November 2013 risk assessment and review of the October fires incident identified a risk due to access and an inadequate turnaround for fire tankers at the facility.
-Fire trails will be inspected annually prior to the start of the high fire season by the RFS. - Water Supply Existing fire management infrastructure surrounds the pit top areas, with water tanks and a distribution system (100 millimetre diameter water reticulation line).
-Fire hydrants, fire reels and depots are also placed in strategic positions to enable rapid response to fires on site.
-Though no reticulated water is available at the ventilation facility, its proximity to Lake Macquarie provides an emergency source of water if required.
-A water cart, equipped with sprays is also operated on a full time basis on site which could be utilised as an asset for fighting bushfires should it be required.
+Fire trails will be inspected annually prior to the start of the high fire season by the NSW RFS.